Doctor of Philosophy Degrees

 2. To be eligible to receive department financial support as a teaching assistant, PhD students must:

-(a) Complete both PIE Day 1 and PIE Day 2 training in the first year.
+(a) Complete both CAT Module 1 and Module 2 training in the first year.

 (b) Complete the Teaching-in-the Discipline training workshop in the first year.